mirgj/hn-grabber/README.md

 # hn-grabber

 ## Overview
 A small utility helpful to grab data from [hacker news](https://news.ycombinator.com/).
-It uses the [official API](https://github.com/HackerNews/API) to retrieve the data according to the config file.
+It uses the [official API](https://github.com/HackerNews/API) to retrieve the data and store it accordingly.

 ## Getting started